Introduction to Visual Basic

 Properties

-In the first lesson, you were able to create a working Windows application with just a few mouse clicks.
+Previously, you were able to create a working Windows application with just a few mouse clicks.
 In this lesson, you'll find out what Visual Basic did behind the scenes to help you create that application.
 You'll also learn about properties, which are characteristics of an object—such as its size and color—and how to change those properties.

 Event Procedures